 The most haunted is thought to be the vintage Jerome Grand Hotel.
 It opened as the United Verde Hospital in 1927.
 Miners from the nearby copper mine were treated here for serious injuries many of which proved fatal; insane people were also treated here for their mental illness.
 The hospital closed in 1950 and re-opened as the hotel in the late 1990s.

 Today ghost enthusiaists, including my cousin and his family, book rooms here hoping to catch a phantom nurse or hear a scream or two during their stay.
 My cousin and his family have stayed here twice and have never had a paranormal experience, but the town has many nice shops and restaurants making it a nice place to spend the weekend.

-Driving along Arkansas 365 just south of Little Rock can turn into a paranormal experience.
+Driving along Arkansas 365 in Woodson, just south of Little Rock can turn into a paranormal experience.